Pyramid Fusion Transformer for Semantic Segmentation: Experiments

+In our model, we propose to use the more efficient cross-scale inter-query attention module to propagate and aggregate information across scales instead of directly computing self-attention among the pixel tokens.
+In Tab.~\ref{tab:pixel}, we add comparison between our proposed cross-scale inter-query attention module with 1) pixel-token self-attention, and 2) removing the inter-query attention.
+For 1), we replace our cross-scale inter-query attention with the pixel-token self-attention at every other transformer layer (inserting at all layers exceeds the GPU memory limit).
+The pixel-token self-attention between scales show no advantage over ours (Ours w/ IQA vs. Ours w/ Pixel SA) but requires more computational resources.
+Compared with `Ours w/o IQA', `Ours w/ IQA' requires marginally additional resources but boosts performance.

 \textbf{Attention weight loss.} We propose to use a novel attention weight loss to guide the cross-attention layer to focus on locations in the feature maps corresponding to the groundtruth category segments as well as optimizing the attention weights for non-existing categories with a uniform distribution.
 As shown in Fig.~\ref{fig:attnw_vis} row 2, using our attention weight loss helps the cross-attention to concentrate more on the regions corresponding to the categories.
+Besides, we calculate the pearson correlation coefficient between the attention weights and the binary masks to give a quantitatively analysis of the effects of our proposed loss.
+As shown in Fig.~\ref{fig:supp-corr_mIoU}~(dotted lines), our proposed loss significantly improves the correlation between attention weight maps and category masks at different training iterations.
+The improved correlations between attention weights and groundtruth binary masks lead to higher segmentation accuracy at different training iterations~(see Fig.~\ref{fig:supp-corr_mIoU} solid lines).

 To further study the improvements from the proposed loss, we ablate the loss weight and verify our design through experiments.
 Fig.~\ref{fig:attnlossweight} shows the influences of $\lambda_\text{attn}$ and we choose $\lambda_\text{attn}=0.1$ for all our models.
 As shown in Tab.~\ref{tab:abla_attnloss} row 1, when the attention weight loss is not applied, the performance achieves 48.2 mIoU.
-If we do not optimize the non-existing categories' attention weights as part of the loss (Tab~\ref{tab:abla_attnloss} row 2), the performance is improved yet with a larger standard deviation of 0.4.
+If we do not optimize the non-existing categories' attention weights as part of the loss (Tab.~\ref{tab:abla_attnloss} row 2), the performance is improved yet with a larger standard deviation of 0.4.
 Finally, when the full version of our attention weight loss is applied, the performance is improved by 0.4 mIoU, obtaining 48.7 mIoU with a standard deviation of 0.1.
 We deduce that the additional supervision with uniform probability functions like a regularization technique and reduces the risk of non-existing categories' queries obtaining spurious semantic information from the features.